PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-09 10:37:53
+Last updated: 2024-04-09 10:38:30
-Random Quote: Ted, your throwing your life away.
-This girl is blinding you with her shiny hair and her boob-shaped boobs! - Barney Stinson
+Random Quote: There's kids playing hockey in the back.
+It's like you want us to make fun of you! - Barney Stinson